 For those looking to invest in consumer startups

 Have you ever wanted to invest and make the kind of money big investors do?
-Consumer startups could be what you just need.
+If you’re wondering how to invest with little money, consumer startups could be what you just need.
 Today people are looking to have more of what they need than what they want.
 In fact, more small investors are trusting Blue Bottle Coffee compared to the almighty Folgers.
 This new kind of product consumption can lead to big opportunities for individuals and families looking to invest.

 Consumer startups are giving giant companies a run for their money because of several reasons that are worth looking over.
 This two-part article will look at why your idea of investing in a startup is likely to pay out bigger today than you have ever imagined.
 You will also learn how investors are reinventing the logic of putting your money where your mouth is.
 Also, you’ll get valuable insights on how to hit the ground running.